JorgeCastilloPrz/ArrowAndroidSamples/README.md

 ## Alternative roads to Dependency Injection
 From centuries ago, Android devs have been using complex frameworks like Dagger to achieve dependency injection.
 But **DI is just a concept not bound to any library.
-It's is all about passing collaborators to your classes from the outside world**.
+It's all about passing collaborators to your classes from the outside world**.
 That means DI would also be to just add some setters or a constructor with some collaborator arguments to your class.